What C.S. Lewis Taught Me

 On November 22, 1963 the death of C.S.
 Lewis was eclipsed by the tragic assassination of John F. Kennedy.
-However, fifty-four years after his death Lewis remains in the mind of many one of the most successful and influential thinkers of the twentieth century.
+However, more than fifty years after his death Lewis remains in the mind of many one of the most successful and influential thinkers of the twentieth century.
 Indeed, few if any have left such a legacy on the evangelical church, the secular academy, and even children's literature.
 Today, I remain thankful for C.S.
 Lewis.

 Now, that may sound strange to some.
 I'm not overly interested in developing the differences only to say that there are a number of extremely important subjects on which Lewis and I would part ways.
 While I think he was brilliant his brilliance isn't always biblically satisfying.
 I won't make him something he wasn't, nor would I offer a ready defense for the things I disagree with him on.
 Nevertheless, his writings have had a profound effect on me and were very formative in shaping the way I think.
 Here are five things I learned from C.S.
 Lewis.

 C.S.
 Lewis taught me that Christianity doesn't have to be mindless.
 I grew up in the broad streams of evangelicalism in the 1990s which, not to be overly critical, probably won't be remembered for a very thoughtful Christianity.
 It was the kind, you might say, that didn't encourage serious reflection and deep thought.
 All of that changed when I encountered the mind of Lewis in Mere Christianity.
 Striking to me was the way in which he compared theology to a map.
 A map is intended to lead you somewhere.
 So, he reasoned, "doctrines are not God: they are only a kind of map," but it's a necessary map that puts us in touch with God.
 While differing convictions have moved me beyond that book, it's there that I first saw a Christianity worth thinking about.